nhost/nhost/templates/react-native/template/README.md

 This template bootstrapped using `react-native-community/cli` showcases how to properly use Nhost SDK within your React Native project.

-For a more comprehensive guide on how to build on top of this template you can follow our [quickstart guide](https://docs.nhost.io/guides/quickstarts/react-native).
+For a more comprehensive guide on how to build on top of this template you can follow the [quickstart guide](https://docs.nhost.io/guides/quickstarts/react-native).

 ## Features